brightway-lca/ecoinvent_interface/README.md

 export EI_PASSWORD=example
 ```

-If your environment variable values have special characters, using single quotes should work, e.g. `export EI_PASSWORD='compl\!cat$d`.
+If your environment variable values have special characters, using single quotes should work, e.g. `export EI_PASSWORD='compl\!cat$d'.

 Followed by: